Pluralsight-ILT/YUU-Java-Academy-Bonus/week-10/debug_project/feature_tickets.md

 - Use all historical play data (no date filter)

 **Technical Requirements:**
-1. **SQL Query:** You'll need to use a subquery or window function approach.
+1. **SQL Query:** You'll need to use a subquery approach to calculate rankings.
 Consider:
-   - Grouping plays by genre and album
+   - Group plays by genre and album to get play counts
-   - Ranking albums within each genre
-   - Filtering to top 5 per genre
+   - Use a correlated subquery to calculate the rank (count how many albums in the same genre have MORE plays)
+   - Filter to only show ranks 1-5
+   - Order results by genre and play count

-2. **DAO Method:** Add to `MangoMusicDataManager.java`:
+2. **DAO Method:** Add to `ReportsDao.java`:
 ```java
    public List<ReportResult> getMostPlayedAlbumsByGenre()
 ```

 3. **UI Integration:** Update `SpecialReportsScreen.java`:
-   - Replace the "not implemented" message in `showMostPlayedAlbumsByGenre()`
+   - The method `showMostPlayedAlbumsByGenre()` is already created
-   - Call your new DAO method
+   - Call your new DAO method from this method
-   - Display results in a formatted table
+   - Results will display automatically in the formatted table

 **Expected Output Format:**
 ```